How to colour your hair at home like a pro

 We know that colouring your hair at home can be a scary task, especially when alone, without an expert guiding you.
-As Josh says, even if the product you’re using is high quality, it can be confusing to know how to apply it, and – logistically – difficult to do yourself.
+As Josh says, even if the product you’re using is high quality, it can be confusing to know how to colour your hair at home like a pro and – logistically – difficult to do yourself.
 Here, Josh gives us his top tips for home hair colouring application methods, to make sure your hair receives the best treatment possible, and that your bathroom remains intact!

 We know, it's annoying.
 But any time you colour your hair at home, you must complete a patch test; it’s super important, as even if you’ve used at home hair colour before and had no reaction, each formula is different, and you could react to any of the ingredients.
 Additionally, your skin has the ability to develop an allergy over time, even if you’ve been fine in the past.
 An allergic reaction can consist of itchy skin or even blisters on your scalp, so it’s really important to do a patch test to avoid these.
 Read our blog post here that shows you step-by-step how to complete one.